Obsessive Compulsive Disorder

 These “ever-growing” cycles of behaviour or thinking can become “paralysing” and without the appropriate help can lead to an almost complete inability to “function normally”.

-Obsessive Compulsive Disorders Can Be Cognitive or Behavioural
+Obsessive Compulsive Disorder can be Cognitive or Behavioural

 Obsessive thoughts and behaviours can range from simple everyday behaviours such as tidiness (e.g. placing all food tins in the cupboard with the label facing outwards) to counting numbers or doing sums in their head to the point that they can think of nothing else.